rickhohler/live-edit-architecture/README.md

 * **Customer App** - ACME has developed an app that empowers customers to effortlessly access and manage their account data, enabling them to view and update it with ease.
 * **Representive App** - ACME help desk representatives utilize the Representative App to efficiently modify customer data on behalf of the users whenever they contact the company via phone or chat.
 * **ACME Server** - An AWS-hosted system that leverages the power of Cognito and Simple Notification Service (SNS) products to enhance its functionality and deliver efficient services.
-* **Live Topic** - An AWS SNS topic to streamline communication and facilitate seamless interaction whenever changes take place.
+* **Live SNS Topic** - An AWS SNS topic to streamline communication and facilitate seamless interaction whenever changes take place.
 * **Customer Table** - An AWS Dynamo DB table that stores the the Customer Account data mentioned above.

 ## App Flows